Many or all companies we feature compensate us. Compensation and editorial

 CFP®

-Evaluate the new monthly payment you are projected to pay with a refinanced loan.
-If it does not fit your budget, I would not suggest that they refinance and instead continue to repay your student loans (while also communicating with the lender if you will be late on a payment).
-Then, reevaluate consolidation when cash flow is more favorable, your credit has (hopefully) increased, interest rates are more favorable, and/or your income has increased.
+Evaluate your new projected monthly payment with a refinanced loan.
+If it doesn’t fit your budget, I don’t suggest that you refinance.
+Instead, continue to repay your student loans while communicating with the lender if you’ll be late on a payment.
+Reevaluate consolidation when your cash flow is more favorable, your credit has increased, interest rates are more favorable, or your income has increased.

 Alternatives to student loan refinance